McCarthy delays next vote until Thursday after six humiliating defeats in Speaker bid

 Republicans see little progress after marathon of votes

-House lawmakers voted to adjourn for a second day Wednesday evening without selecting a speaker in a historic defeat for Republican leader Kevin McCarthy and a sign of the total lack of unity that has taken over his caucus.
+House lawmakers voted to adjourn for a second day on Wednesday evening without selecting a speaker in a historic defeat for Republican leader Kevin McCarthy and a sign of the total lack of unity that has taken over his caucus.

 The chamber had adjourned for several hours after three votes transpired throughout the afternoon and each failed to result in the election of a speaker.
 Conservative opponents of Mr McCarthy showed no signs of relenting in their effort to block his election to the role, while at the same time there was little evidence of any consensus candidate emerging to unify both sides.